OFTechLabs/Alexa-IT-case/Skills/README.md

 Hints:

-* The SkillResponse contains a ResponseBody which contains a OutputSpeech, the OutputSpeech contains a Text field which is a string that Alexa will articulate tot he user.
+* The SkillResponse contains a ResponseBody which contains an OutputSpeech, the OutputSpeech contains a Text field which is a string that Alexa will articulate to the user.
-* The SkillRequest contains a IntentRequest which contains an Intent and the Name of that Intent describes what the user intended to do.
+* The SkillRequest contains an IntentRequest which contains an Intent and the Name of that Intent describes what the user intended to do.
 Several intents need to be handled:
   * HelloWorld the user wants Alexa to say hello world!
   * AMAZON.CancelIntent the user wants Alexa to cancel the current activity, you should end the session here
   * AMAZON.StopIntent the user wants to stop the current activity, again end the session